Anti-Symmetric DGN: a stable architecture for Deep Graph Networks: Related work

 where $\phi_U$ and $\phi_M$ are respectively the \textit{update} and \textit{message} functions.
 Hence, the role of the message function is to compute the message for each node, and then dispatch it among the neighbors.
 On the other hand, the update function has the role of collecting the incoming messages and update the node state.
 A typical implementation of the MPNN model is $\mathbf{x}_u^\ell = \mathbf{W}\mathbf{x}_u^{\ell-1} + \sum_{j\in \mathcal{N}_u} \mathrm{MLP}(\mathbf{e}_{uv})\mathbf{x}_v^{\ell-1} + \mathbf{b}$, where $\mathbf{e}_{uv}\in \mathbb{R}^{d_e}$ is the edge feature vector between node $u$ and $v$.
 Thus, by relaxing the concepts of stability and non-dissipation from our framework, MPNN becomes a specific discretization instance of A-DGN.

 Depending on the definition of the update and message functions, it is possible to derive a variety of DGNs that mainly differ on the neighbor aggregation scheme \citep{GCN,GAT,SAGE,GIN, chebnet, gine}.
 However, all these methods focus on presenting new and effective functions without questioning the stability and non-dissipative behavior of the final network.
 As a result, most of these DGNs are usually not able to capture long-term interactions.
-Indeed, only few layers can be employed without falling into the over-squashing phenomena, as it is discussed by \citet{bottleneck}.
+Indeed, only few layers can be employed without falling into the over-squashing phenomenon, as it is discussed by \citet{bottleneck}.

 Since the previous methods are all specific cases of MPNN, they are all instances of the discretized and unconstrained version of A-DGN.
-Moreover, a proper design of $\Phi(\mathbf{X}^{\ell-1}, \mathcal{N}_u)$ in A-DGN allows rethinking the discussed DGNs through the lens of non-dissipative and stable ODEs.
+Moreover, a proper design of $\Phi(\mathbf{X}^{\ell-1}, \mathcal{N}_u)$ in A-DGN allows rethinking the discussed DGNs through the lens of non-dissipative and stable ODEs. \cite{gcnii}, \cite{egnn}, and \cite{pathGCN} proposed three methods to alleviate over-smoothing, which is a phenomenon where all node features become almost indistinguishable after few embedding updates.
+Similarly to the forward Euler discretization, the first method employs identity mapping.
+It also exploits initial residual connections to ensure that the final representation of each node retains at least a fraction of input.
+The second method proposes a DGN that constrains the Dirichlet energy at each layer and leverages initial residual connections, while the latter tackles over-smoothing by aggregating random paths over the graph nodes.
+Thus, the novelty of our method is still preserved since A-DGN defines a map between DGNs and stable and non-dissipative graph ODEs to preserve long-range dependencies between nodes.

 \paragraph{Continuous Dynamic Models} \citet{NeuralODE} introduce NeuralODE, a new family of neural network models that parametrizes the continuous dynamics of recurrent neural networks using ordinary differential equations.
-Similarly, Antisymmetric RNN~\citep{AntisymmetricRNN} and Euler State Networks~\citep{EulerSN} draw a connection between ODEs and, respectively, RNNs and Reservoir Computing architectures.
+Similarly, \cite{AntisymmetricRNN} and \cite{EulerSN} draw a connection between ODEs and, respectively, RNNs and Reservoir Computing architectures.
 Both methods focus on the stability of the solution and the employed numerical method.